ResearchTrio/federatedlearning/README.md

 # Federated Learning
-We here implement the Federated Deep Learning architecture to demonstrate the smart doorbell functionality.
+We here implement the Federated Deep Learning architecture using Flask framework and containerized it using Gunicorn server~~to demonstrate the smart doorbell functionality~~.
    It is an attempt to mimic the scenario described in the paper [A Demonstration of Smart Doorbell Design Using FederatedDeep Learning](https://arxiv.org/pdf/2010.09687.pdf).

    **Requirements**